x4n4th/LogToSplunk/README.md

 2. Configure the Splunk HTTP Event Collector on your Splunk instance according to the [documentation](http://dev.splunk.com/view/event-collector/SP-CAAAE6M).
 3. Place the LogToSplunk.jar file within the plugins directory of your Spigot Minecraft server.
 4. Start the Minecraft server to generate the ./plugins/LogToSplunk directory, configuration file, and items file.
-5. Stop the Minecraft server
+5. Stop the Minecraft server.
-6. Edit LogToSplunk.properties configuration file
+6. Edit the LogToSplunk.properties configuration file.

 ## Known Issues